BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 By aggregating data from Windows systems, Linux hosts, web servers, databases, and network infrastructure, analysts gain a unified view of activity across the environment.
 This visibility makes it much easier to detect threats, investigate incidents, and understand how different events are connected.

+## Log Ingestion

+After understanding why SIEM platforms are necessary, the next question I had was simple: how does all of this data actually reach the SIEM?

+Before analysts can search, correlate, or investigate events, logs first need to be collected and ingested into the platform.
+Different SIEM solutions support multiple ingestion methods depending on the environment and the type of data being collected.

+Some of the most common ingestion methods include:

+### Agents and Forwarders

+One of the most common approaches is using lightweight agents installed on endpoints and servers.

+In Splunk, this role is performed by the Universal Forwarder, which is responsible for collecting selected logs and securely forwarding them to the Splunk instance for indexing and analysis.

+### Syslog

+Many network devices and servers use the Syslog protocol to transmit log data.

+Firewalls, routers, web servers, and other infrastructure components can send events in real time to a centralized SIEM platform, providing continuous visibility into network activity.

+### Manual Upload

+Some SIEM solutions allow analysts to upload log files directly into the platform.

+While this approach is not typically used for continuous monitoring, it can be useful during investigations when examining offline log files or imported datasets.

+### Port-Based Collection

+SIEM platforms can also listen on specific network ports and receive events directly from configured devices.

+This method is commonly used when systems are configured to forward logs to a central collector without requiring additional agents.

+Regardless of the collection method used, the goal remains the same: bringing data from multiple sources into a centralized platform where it can be parsed, indexed, and analyzed.

 ---

 ## Detection Rules and Alerting